License Plates & Placards in CaliforniaCompare Car Insurance Quotes in 3 Steps

 - Loss of, or the loss of the use of, one or more limbs.

-To apply for these plates, you'll need to apply for certification.
+To apply for these plates, you'll need to apply for certification by submitting a completed Miscellaneous Certifications application (Form REG 256A).
 Disabled Veteran license plate holders are granted disabled parking privileges.

 For more information about medical certification and qualifying disabilities for both veterans and nonveterans, see the California DMV's brochure for disabled drivers.